AryahiNittur/prep-pad/README.md

-# Mise-en-Place AI 🍳
+# Prep Pad 🍳

 **The AI Recipe Prep Assistant** - Transform any recipe into an optimized, voice-controlled cooking experience.

 ## 🎯 What It Does

 Following a recipe while cooking is chaotic.
 You constantly have to re-read steps, wash your hands to check your phone, and figure out timing.
-Mise-en-Place AI solves this by:
+Prep Pad solves this by:

 1. **Scraping any recipe URL** from cooking blogs/websites
 2. **AI-powered optimization** that rewrites recipes into prep-first workflows